 PRIMATIZED Anti-CD23.
 In December 1994, the Company entered into a collaboration with Seikagaku aimed at the development of PRIMATIZED anti-CD23 antibodies for the potential treatment of allergic rhinitis, asthma and other allergic conditions.
 Antibodies against the CD23 receptor on certain white blood cells inhibit the production of immune system molecules called immunoglobulin class E, or IgE, which are known to trigger allergic conditions.
-At the same time, anti-CD23 antibodies) responsible for granting protective immunity to infectious agents.
+At the same time, anti-CD23 antibodies do not affect the production of the immunoglobulins (the patient's own antibodies) responsible for granting protective immunity to infectious agents.
 Thus, PRIMATIZED anti-CD23 antibodies may provide a unique new approach to treating chronic illnesses such as allergic rhinitis and asthma.
 This effort has resulted in the identification of a PRIMATIZED antibody lead candidate which is expected to undergo preclinical testing, process development and manufacturing of clinical material during 1998.

 Humanized and PRIMATIZED Anti-MIF.
 MIF (macrophage migration inhibitory factor) is the body's natural counter-regulatory cytokine which serves to override the anti-inflammatory activities of natural and administered steroids.
 Inhibition of MIF may represent a novel approach to the management of a variety of acute and chronic inflammatory diseases, including steroid-resistant rheumatoid arthritis and asthma.
-In September 1997, IDEC Pharmaceuticals licensed from CNI, a privately-held biopharmaceutical company, development rights to CNI's anti-MIF antibody technology.
-Under the terms of the licensing and development agreement, the Company became the exclusive licensee of CNI's rights to the anti-MIF antibody technology for therapeutic and diagnostic applications.
+In September 1997, IDEC Pharmaceuticals licensed from CNI, a privately-held biopharmaceutical company, development rights to CNI's Anti-MIF antibody technology.
+Under the terms of the licensing and development agreement, the Company became the exclusive licensee of CNI's rights to the Anti-MIF antibody technology for therapeutic and diagnostic applications.
 In return for these rights, the Company made a \$3.0 million preferred equity investment in CNI, which will also receive milestone payments and royalties on the sales by the Company of approved products resulting from the collaboration.